 Who will keep my Will?

-In theory anyone can keep your Will but it is important that it is stored in a safe place and that your family and friends know where it is held.
+In theory anyone can keep your Will but it is important that it is stored in a safe place and that your Executors know where it is held.
 Battrick Clark holds many Wills for clients at no charge.

 What if I own land or a house abroad?

 You will need a separate Will covering that property.

 If they are under 18 years old, you should specify who will look after them and their interests until they reach 18.
 It is common to make similar provision for any unborn children at this time.

 How do I leave specific items to particular people?